usc-isi-i2/cskg/docs/extraction.md

 ## 3) Deduplication and other refinements

 After transforming each source to the representation described here, we concatenate the sources in a single graph.
 We deduplicate this graph and append all mappings, resulting in `CSKG*`.
 Finally, we apply the mappings to merge identical nodes (connected with `mw:SameAs`) and perform a final deduplication of the edges, resulting in our consolidated `CSKG` graph.
-The entire procedure of importing the individual sources and consolidating them into CSKG is implemented with KGTK operations, and can be found as a single Bash script [here](https://github.com/usc-isi-i2/cskg/blob/master/consolidation/create\_cskg.sh).